 Did A C-Section Mistake Cause You Or Your Child Injury?

-Cesarean delivery, also known as a C-section, might be planned ahead of time if the mother develops pregnancy complications.
+A C-section (cesarean delivery) might be planned ahead of time if the mother develops pregnancy complications.
 However, the need for a first-time C-section might not become obvious until labor is underway.
 A delayed C-section, especially where there are signs of fetal distress, puts the baby at risk of life-threatening disability or death.
 An improperly performed C-section can cause serious injury to both mother and baby.